ermontano/cs127-project/README.md

-# Flashcards Maker with PostgreSQL Backend
+# Flashcards Maker with Local PostgreSQL

-A full-stack flashcards application with PostgreSQL database support for both local development and Google Cloud SQL production deployment. **The app now exclusively uses database storage - localStorage has been completely removed.**
+A full-stack flashcards application with local PostgreSQL database support.

 ## Features

 - 🔗 **Database-first architecture** - All data is stored in PostgreSQL
-- 🌐 **Google Cloud SQL support** for production
-- 🔧 **Local PostgreSQL support** for development
+- 🏠 **Local PostgreSQL support** for development and production
 - 📱 **Responsive design** with modern UI
 - 🎯 **Study mode** with progress tracking
 - 🔍 **Real-time search** across courses, topics, and flashcards